-The Montessori method encourages children to actively and independently learn by touching, feeling, maneuvering the specifically designed Montessori materials.
+The Montessori method encourages children to actively and independently participate in auto-didactic education by touching, feeling, maneuvering the specifically designed Montessori materials.

 These materials in conjunction with exciting as well as engaging Montessori Activities help children indulge in self-directed education.

-Montessori activities are a unique and exciting approach that, unlike traditional educational curricula, helps children discover new possibilities through control of error freely.
+Montessori activities are a unique and exciting approach that, unlike traditional educational curricula, helps children discover new possibilities through Control of Error autonomously.